maxeler/MaxAppTemplate/README.md

       pip <command> [options]
     ...

-If, on the other hand, you get a `command not found` error or something simillar, we need to install `pip`.
+If, on the other hand, you get a `command not found` error or something similar, we need to install `pip`.
 This is simple enough:

     $ wget https://bootstrap.pypa.io/get-pip.py
     $ [sudo] python get-pip.py